Contact Us

 Brana, “The Gaggle Valkyrie”

-Provenance: A goose feather
+Splinter: A goose feather

 Vigorous and valiant, Brana diligently patrols her native skies on her winged mount.
 Her steadfast companion, Sigrun, cares very much for her rider and the two fight fiercely together when the need arises.
 Sigrun brings the savagery of goose-kind to bear when her dear rider is injured, though this is a rare sight as Brana is quite skilled in the art of defense using her round shield.